-If you’re trying to decide between these two treatment options, you’ve landed in the right place.
-In this review, we’ll dive into the details of how Invisalign and Candid actually compare — including several things your dentist might not have told you.
+If you’re trying to decide between these two clear aligner brands, you’re in the right place.
+This review digs into the details of how Invisalign and Candid compare.

 Table of Contents